GeoscienceAustralia/PyRate/_sources/hpc.rst.txt

 Following this, PyRate will be available for PBS jobs.
-To verify the installation, first run interactive session:
+To verify the installation, first run an interactive session:

 ::